cogdog/dailyblank/README.md

 Now is also a good time to `create/customize the Default Category` (and optionally and other categories) you will want to use for your Daily Blank.
 The Default category will be applied to ever new Daily Blank, serving as a way to show a complete archive.

+It's best to set your `Permalink` structure  (under `Settings`) to be Custom (the last option) and use for the setting field

+    /%postname%/

 #### Set Daily Blank Options
 Access the Options at any time from the `Daily Blank Options` link from the top admin bar or also under the `Appearance` menu.
 Here comes the explanation for all settings!